Rupeshky/table-synthesizer/README.md

-# Table synthesis using VAE and GAN
-## 1. Variational Autoencoder (VAE) for Synthetic Data Generation
+# Variational Autoencoder (VAE) and Generative Adversarial Network (GAN) for Synthetic Data Generation

 Welcome to my project!
+This repository contains Python code that demonstrates how to generate synthetic data using two powerful techniques: Variational Autoencoder (VAE) and Generative Adversarial Network (GAN).

+## Overview:

+This project provides two scripts:
+1. ### 'vae_synthetic_data_generation.py':
-This is a simple Python code that trains a special type of neural network called a Variational Autoencoder (VAE) on your data and generates new data that looks similar to your original dataset.
+2. This script trains a Variational Autoencoder (VAE) on your dataset to generate synthetic data.

-### How to Use:
+3. ### "gan_synthetic_data_generation.py":
+4. This script uses a Generative Adversarial Network (GAN) to generate synthetic data that closely resembles your original dataset.

 #### i.
 Install Dependencies:
 Make sure you have Python installed on your computer.
 You'll also need to install a few Python packages.
 Don't worry, it's easy!
 Just open your command prompt or terminal and type: